caporaso-lab/developing-with-qiime2/_sources/plugins/references/antipatterns.md

 Consider how often you go back to use software (e.g., a phone app) that you tried and decided was buggy.

 It's also possible that the user won't get an error message when they provide invalid data, but instead everything will appear to work correctly but in reality generate meaningless results because the input data was invalid (i.e., garbage in → garbage out).
-In this case, failure to validate could lead your user being misled, which can have major repercussions downstream including retracted publications, missed opportunities for scientific discovery, or even clinical misdiagnoses.
+In this case, failure to validate could lead to your user being misinformed, which can have major repercussions downstream including retracted publications, missed opportunities for scientific discovery, or even clinical misdiagnoses.
 Users will likely blame you for these outcomes!

 If you're skipping validation to save time during development, consider what your goals are for your plugin development effort.
 If this is something you'll use only in your own work, and you know the input is going to be valid (e.g., because it's tested elsewhere first), then this may not be a big problem.